vizabi/core/readme.md

 run a single test with watch
 `npm test -- /config.test.js --watch`

-debug a single test with breakpoints in VS Code
-`npm run debug -- /config.test.js`
+debug a single test with breakpoints: in VS Code open JS Debug terminal (not the regular console) and run `npm run debug -- /config.test.js`

 ## Build the bundle